Updated on: 11/7/2019

 The Seattle Police Department recently trained four officers to become commercial vehicle inspection experts.
 Those officers will help with truck safety enforcement after the State Patrol task force winds down.

-If you have been injured in an accident with a commercial vehicle, contact personal injury attorney Chris Davis immediately to recover fair compensation for your injuries.
+If you have been injured in a trucking accident, contact personal injury attorney Chris Davis immediately to recover fair compensation for your injuries.
 Call Davis Law Group at (206) 727-4000 to schedule a free consultation today.